abeing/config/gw2/gw2.md

 ## Mystic Clover

-0/77 for Twilight
+0/77 for Gift of Fortune for Twilight
-0/77 for Sunrise
+0/77 for Gift of Fortune for Sunrise

 Mystic Forge:
   0/1 Obsidian Shard